-- Ensure that development within the Shire is properly assessed and consistent with legislation and Council's Planning Policies. - Facilitate public participation in development assessment applications. - Provide a building certification and inspection services. - Provide a duty officer service for customer enquiries (including a heritage advisory service) - Provide a pre-lodgement service for development proposals. - Provide a Planning Certificate (s.10.7) service.
+- Ensures that development within the Shire is properly assessed and consistent with legislation and Council's Planning Policies. - Facilitates public participation in DA's and related applications. - Provides a building certification and inspection services. - Provides a duty officer service for customer enquiries - Provides a pre-lodgement service for development proposals. - Provides a Planning Certificate (s.10.7) Service.